IgrecL/japanese/README.md

 * [Z-Lib](https://z-lib.org/): biggest online library (not only Japanese)
 * [Imperial Library](http://kx5thpx2olielkihfyo4jgjqfb7zx7wxr3sd4xzt26ochei4m6f7tayd.onion/): if Z-Lib is down [tor]

-### E-Reader

-If you want to read books on an e-reader such as Kobo, you can add this custom html dictionary created from JMdict: [Kobo Dictionary](https://perm.cessen.com/2022/kobo_dictionary/)<br>
+If you want to read books on an **e-reader** such as Kobo, you can add this custom html dictionary created from JMdict: [Kobo Dictionary](https://perm.cessen.com/2022/kobo_dictionary/)<br>
 Note that you need to be comfortable with reading Japanese without a dictionary if you want to read on an e-reader: looking up words takes a lot more time than on PC, and you won't be able to create Anki cards.

-## ② Learning by watching videos
+## ② Learning through

 ### Tools

-You can set up mpvacious and Yomichan to generate vocab Anki cards with the context sentence, both in Japanese and translated in English, with the audio of the line, a screenshot of the scene and a definition of the word (or a translation)
+You can set up MPV and Yomichan to generate vocab Anki cards with the context sentence, both in Japanese and translated in English, with the audio of the line, a screenshot of the scene and a definition of the word (or a translation)

 [Example.webm](https://user-images.githubusercontent.com/99618877/197393339-cc4f94df-75bc-49ce-9fde-dc6f3a49e084.webm)

+* [MPV](https://mpv.io/): the best media player when it comes to customisation; you can really enhance your immersion setup with the following addons (courtesy of the [AJATT community](https://github.com/Ajatt-Tools))
-* [Mpvacious](https://github.com/Ajatt-Tools/mpvacious): mpv extension to use Yomichan on video subtitles, with Anki integration
-  * if you are on Wayland you'll need wl-clipboard
+   * [Mpvacious](https://github.com/Ajatt-Tools/mpvacious): use Yomichan on video subtitles and create Anki cards (if you are on Wayland you'll need wl-clipboard)
+   * [Sub-transition](https://github.com/Ajatt-Tools/sub-transition): speed up a video when there are no subtitles on screen
+   * [Autosync-mpv](https://github.com/Ajatt-Tools/autosubsync-mpv): automatically sync a subtitles file to the audio
-* [Jidoujisho](https://github.com/lrorpilla/jidoujisho): can also be used to watch videos with translatable subtitles and Anki integration
+* [Jidoujisho](https://github.com/lrorpilla/jidoujisho): can also be used to watch videos with translatable subtitles and Anki integration on your phone

 ### Subtitles